linkerd/website/linkerd.io/content/2.12/reference/authorization-policy.md

 overlapping `Server`s from being created.

 {{< note >}}
-When a Server selects a port, traffic is denied by default and [ServerAuthorizations] or [AuthorizationPolicies] must be used to authorize traffic on ports selected by the Server.
+When a Server selects a port, all traffic to that port is then denied by default, regardless of the default policy.
+Thus, to authorize traffic to a port selected by a Server, you must create AuthorizationPolicies (or ServerAuthorizations).
 {{< /note >}}

 ### Server Spec